 Why Choose a Securities Attorney with Broker-Dealer Experience

 Private placement fraud cases require an attorney who understands both sides of securities disputes.
-At Varnavides Law, we bring a unique perspective shaped by a decade of defending broker-dealers at one of New York’s premier securities defense firms.
+At Varnavides Law, we bring a unique perspective shaped by a decade of defending broker-dealers in securities disputes.

-The Insider Advantage: Attorney Gary Varnavides spent 10 years at Sichenzia Ross Ference LLP defending broker-dealers against the exact types of claims we now pursue on behalf of investors.
-This experience provides invaluable insight into defense strategies, document discovery, and settlement negotiations.
+The Insider Advantage: Gary Varnavides spent 10 years at Sichenzia Ross Ference LLP defending broker-dealers against the types of claims we now pursue on behalf of investors.
+This experience provides insight into defense strategies, document discovery, and settlement negotiations.

 This background means we know how brokerage firms document their due diligence processes, where supervisory failures typically occur, and what evidence is most compelling in arbitration.
 We anticipate defense arguments before they are made and build cases designed to overcome them.